MartijnDwars/metaborg.github.io/stratego/language/07-strategy-combinators.md

     restore-always(s, r) = s < r + (r; fail)

-It applies a `restore' strategy `r` after applying a strategy `s`, even if `s` fails, and preserves the success/failure behaviour of `s`.
+It applies a 'restore' strategy `r` after applying a strategy `s`, even if `s` fails, and preserves the success/failure behaviour of `s`.
 Since `fail` discards the transformation effect of `r`, this is mostly useful for ensuring that some side-effecting operation is done (or undone) after applying `s`.

 For other applications of guarded choice, Stratego provides syntactic sugar.

 The guarded choice combinator is similar to the traditional if-then-else construct of programming languages.
-The difference is that the `then' branch applies to the result of the application of the condition.
+The difference is that the 'then' branch applies to the result of the application of the condition.
 Stratego's `if s1 then s2 else s3 end` construct is more like the traditional construct since both branches apply to the original term.
 The condition strategy is only used to test if it succeeds or fails, but it's transformation effect is undone.
 However, the condition strategy `s1` is still applied to the current term.
 The `if s1 then s2 end` strategy is similar; if the condition fails, the strategy succeeds.

 **Properties.** The `if-then-else-end` strategy is just syntactic sugar for a combination of guarded choice and the `where` combinator: